SO-Close-Vote-Reviewers/socvr-website-content/pages/faq.md

 17. <a id="GEfM-moderate-post-not-user"></a>Moderate the post, not the user.
 Keep the discussion on the merits of the post, not on behavior of the user.
 18. <a id="GEfM-dont-target-users"></a>Do not post multiple successive moderation requests for posts of the same user.
-It will be considered as targetting a user which is explicitly forbidden.
+It will be considered as targeting a user which is explicitly forbidden.

 <a id="GEfM-nice-and-professional"></a>Stay nice and professional when on a post: